Plymouth High School serves 1,976 students in grades 6-12.

-Minority enrollment is 29% of the student body (majority Asian and Black), which is lower than the Michigan state average of 34% (majority Black and Hispanic).
+Minority enrollment is 37% of the student body (majority Asian), which is higher than the Michigan state average of 36% (majority Black and Hispanic).

 Plymouth High School ranks among the top 20% of public schools in Michigan for: